 Diffusion-weighted magnetic resonance imaging

 Axial diffusion-weighted MR imaging of the liver was performed using free breathing spin echo planar sequence of echo planar imaging (EPI) readout.
 Automatic multi-angle projection shim and the chemical shift selective fat-suppression technique were applied.
 The motion probing gradient was applied before and after the 180 pulse with EPI readout.
-The b values applied were 0, 400 and 800 s/mm2.
-The applied parameters were TR of 2800 ms, TE of 74 ms, EPI factor of 102, FOV of 25 cm × 25 cm, section thickness of 7 mm, interslice gap of 20%, acquisition matrix of 192 × 154, and number of excitations of 6.
+The b values applied were 0, 400, and 800 s/mm2.
+The applied parameters were TR of 2800 ms, TE of 74 ms, EPI factor of 102, FOV of 25 cm × 25 cm, section thickness of 7 mm, interslice gap of 20%, acquisition matrix of 192 × 154, and number of excitations of six.
 After acquisition of the diffusion-weighted sequence, we obtained a set of images corresponding to each b-value applied.
-The ADC map was automatically calculated from the data set obtained at 3 b-values by commercially available software.
+The ADC map was automatically calculated from the data set obtained at three b-values by commercially available software.
 The data acquisition time for the diffusion-weighted MR images was 1 min.

 Image analysis

 Image analysis was performed by a radiology expert in MR imaging with 25 years of experience (AA).
 Quantitative analysis of the ADCs of hepatic parenchyma was performed.
-A circular region of interest (ROI) measuring 3-4 cm2 was placed on the ADC map at three different regions of hepatic parenchyma, on three consecutive slices away from the biliary and vascular structures and more than 2 cm from the surface of the liver (Figure 1).
-The ADC value was calculated according to the following formula: ADC = –(lnSb2 – lnSb1)/(b2 –b1), where ln is the natural log, and Sb1 and Sb2 are the signal intensities in the ROI placed on sections corresponding to the two different b-values (b1 and b2)[26].
+A circular region of interest measuring 3-4 cm2 was placed on the ADC map at three different regions of hepatic parenchyma, on three consecutive slices away from the biliary and vascular structures, and more than 2 cm from the surface of the liver (Figure 1).
+The ADC value was calculated according to the following formula: ADC = –(lnSb2 – lnSb1)/(b2 –b1), where ln is the natural log, and Sb1 and Sb2 are the signal intensities in the region of interest placed on sections corresponding to the two different b-values (b1 and b2)[26].
 The ADC value was automatically calculated in × 10-3 mm2/s.
-The mean of these 9 values was calculated and represents the final ADC value per subject used for statistical analysis.
+The mean of these nine values was calculated and represents the final ADC value per subject used for statistical analysis.

 Serum micro-RNAs assay

-Blood samples were collected for the serum miRs assay just prior biopsy and miR-200b, miR-21 and miR-29b were measured for all patients and control groups.
+Blood samples were collected for the serum miRs assay just prior biopsy, and miR-200b, miR-21, and miR-29b were measured for all patients and control groups.
 Total RNA was extracted using a miRNeasy serum/plasma extraction kit (Qiagen, Valencia, CA, United States) using QIAzol lysis reagent according to the manufacturer’s instructions.
-RNA quality was determined using a NanoDrop 2000 (Thermo Scientific, United States).
-Reverse transcription (RT) was carried out on 100 ng of total RNA in RT reactions in a final volume of 20 μL (incubated for 60 minutes at 37 °C and 5 min at 95 °C) using a miScript II RT Kit (Qiagen, Valencia, CA, United States) according to the manufacturer’s instructions.
-Serum expression levels of mature miRNAs, miR-200b, miR-29b and miR-21, were evaluated using miScript miRNA PCR primer assays and a miScript SYBER green PCR kit (Qiagen, Valencia, CA, United States) according to the manufacturer’s protocol.
+RNA quality was determined using a NanoDrop 2000 (Thermo Scientific, Waltham, MA, United States).
+Reverse transcription (RT) was carried out on 100 ng of total RNA in RT reactions in a final volume of 20 μL (incubated for 60 min at 37 °C and 5 min at 95 °C) using a miScript II RT Kit (Qiagen) according to the manufacturer’s instructions.
+Serum expression levels of mature miRNAs, miR-200b, miR-29b, and miR-21, were evaluated using miScript miRNA PCR primer assays and a miScript SYBER green PCR kit (Qiagen) according to the manufacturer’s protocol.
 The housekeeping miRNA SNORD68 was used as the internal control.

 Liver biopsy

 Percutaneous liver biopsy was performed by a hepatology expert in liver biopsy with 20 years of experience (BT).
 The biopsy was conducted at least 60 d before imaging to avoid misinterpretation attributed to early post-biopsy changes.
-The length of the specimen was not less than 1.2 cm (contain at least ten portal tracts) which was fixed in formalin, put in paraffin and stained with special stain according to the international criteria for pathological analysis.
+The length of the specimen was not less than 1.2 cm (contained at least 10 portal tracts) that was fixed in formalin, put in paraffin, and stained with special stain according to the international criteria for pathological analysis.
 According to METAVIR score, hepatic fibrosis staging were classified as F0, no fibrosis; F1, portal fibrosis without septa; F2, portal fibrosis with few septa; F3, numerous septa without cirrhosis; and F4, cirrhosis[32].

 Statistical analysis